New Play Development

 About Jenn Griffin

-Christmas Holiday Story for the Whole Blended Family by Marcus Youssef (2017 commission)
+It’s a Wonderful Holiday Miracle Carol by Marcus Youssef (2017 commission)

 Chloe and Simon’s mom and dad have separated.
 Dad has a new partner and mom is rediscovering her Jewish roots.
 And then their dead grandma shows up.
 It’s a Wonderful Life meets Modern Family in this contemporary fable about a blended family just trying to make things work during a complicated season.